brioche-dev/brioche.dev/src/content/docs/docs/core-concepts/recipes.md

 If a directory only contains a single inner directory, return a recipe that just extracts this inner directory.
 Can also be called with an argument to specify the number of times to repeat this peeling process (the default value is `1`).
 Fails if a peeled directory does not contain exactly one directory artifact entry.

-This is mostly useful for tarballs, which can sometimes contain a top-level directory named after the tarball itself.
+This is mostly useful for tarballs, which often contain a top-level directory named after the tarball itself.

 ```ts
 // Bakes to the inner directory, containing just `world.txt`